opencontainers/image-spec/layer.md

-# Image Layer Filesystem Changeset
+# Image Layer Filesystem Changeset1

 This document describes how to serialize a filesystem and filesystem changes like removed files into a blob called a layer.
 One or more layers are applied on top of each other to create a complete filesystem.